mish-25/Bwell/README.md

 Aarya Singh- assingh_b20@ce.vjti.ac.in

 ## Description:
-This is a resposive website on self care which targets children and young adults.
+This is a responsive website on self care which targets children and young adults.
 Themes covered:
  1. Understanding the importance of self-care
  2. Understanding the aspects of self-care such as mental, physical and social self care.